Evidentiary Building Explained: Working with an Immigration Lawyer

 Why is Strong Evidence So Important for a Visa Application?

 Visa applications are primarily based on whether the applicant meets the visa requirements and criteria, which is then supported by the information and documentation provided.
-The Department of Home Affairs (DoHA) and the Administrative Review Tribunal (ART) rely on concrete evidence to verify claims and assess eligibility, to make a decision.
+The Department of Home Affairs (DoHA) and the Administrative Review Tribunal (ART) rely on concrete evidence to verify claims and assess eligibility to make a decision.

 As an example, suppose a visa applicant has a weak or incomplete visa application.
 In that case, their visa processing time may lead to delays, requests for additional information from DoHA, or even a visa refusal.
-Therefore, it is recommended that applicants build their evidence to meet these requirements for a more favourable visa result.
+Therefore, it is recommended that applicants build their evidence to meet these visa requirements for a favourable result.

 What is Evidentiary Building?
 The Role of Your Immigration Lawyer